Comics Continuum

 Click here for all stories for Monday

-Clip, two images from the DC Universe animated movie, on Blu-ray on Feb.
-6.

-Marvel Comics First Looks
+Action Lab Entertainment First Looks

+6-page previews of 8 titles arriving in stores on Wednesday, Jan.
+18.

+5-page previews of titles arriving in stores on Wednesday, Jan.
+18.

-3-page previews of Darth Maul #1 arriving in stores on Wednesday, Feb.
-1.
+2- to 6-page previews of 3 titles, arriving in stores on Wednesday, Jan.
+18.

 Action Lab Ent.
 First Looks

-6-page previews of 6 titles arriving in stores on Wednesday, Jan.
-11.
+6-page preview of AmeriKarate #1, arriving in stores on March 1.

 Comics Continuum on television